 In real life, that would be none

 other than Kelly Mulligan, mother of

 Today, we begin with Kelly's

 interview with pitcher Samuel Freeman.
 The 21-year-old native of

 While pitching for

-an easy interview for Kelly as she had to ask only one question to get the discussion going!
+As you'll see below, Freeman was an easy interview for Kelly as she had to ask only one question to get the discussion going!
 Thanks to Kelly and Samuel both!

 If you want to catch the rest of

-Kelly Mulligan's reports from Palm
+Kelly Mulligan's reports from